fdymylja/ethutils/README.md

 # ethutils
-ethutils implements a series of ethereum 1.0 utils, such as block streaming, tx awaiting etc
+ethutils is a library that implements a series of